Looking for examples of program evaluations?

 For more help, see this guide to Boolean logic and other search strategies.

 The following databases include scholarship from a number of disciplines.
 Scopus collects peer-reviewed scholarly articles with a number of filters to refine your search.
 If you prefer Google Scholar, be mindful that you cannot limit your results by type of source.
-To check for yourself whether or not an article comes from a peer-reviewed journal, consult this library research guide.
+To check for yourself whether or not an article comes from a peer-reviewed journal, consult our library research guide about peer review.

 As a USU Statewide or Online student, you can access all of the library's databases, articles, and e-books from home or anywhere with Internet.
-To access library resources from the USU Library website, a research guide (like this!), or your Canvas course, you will be prompted to enter your A number and password.
-For more information on how to order physical books, get research help, and other time-saving tips, visit the library services for statewide and online users website.
+To access library resources from the USU Libraries website, a research guide (like this!), or your Canvas course, you will be prompted to enter your A number and password.
+For more information on how to order physical books, get research help, and other time-saving tips, visit the Library Services for Statewide and Online Users website.